Jonathan Blanchard (abolitionist)

 Jonathan Blanchard (January 19, 1811 – May 14, 1892) was an American pastor, educator, social reformer, and abolitionist.
 Born in Vermont, Blanchard attended Middlebury College before accepting a teaching position in New York.
 In 1834, he left to study at Andover Theological Seminary, but departed in 1836 after the college rejected agents from the American Anti-Slavery Society.
 Blanchard joined the group as one of Theodore Dwight Weld's "seventy" and preached in favor of abolition in southern Pennsylvania.

 Blanchard graduated from Lane Seminary in 1838 and was soon ordained to preach at Sixth Presbyterian Church in Cincinnati, Ohio.
 There, he helped publish abolitionist newspaper The Philanthropist and represented Ohio at the 1843 World Anti-Slavery Convention.
 In 1845, he was named president of Knox College in Illinois, but was forced out thirteen years later.
 Blanchard is credited with founding Wheaton College in 1860, where he presided until 1882.

-Following the Civil War, Blanchard focused on fighting secret societies through his National Christian Association.
-He was a leader in the resurrected Anti-Masonic party and once campaigned for its Presidential nomination.
+Following the Civil War, Blanchard focused on fighting secret societies through his National Christian Association (NCA).
+He was a leader in the resurrected Anti-Masonic Party and once campaigned for its Presidential nomination.
 Along with his son Charles Albert, who succeeded him as Wheaton College president, he is the namesake of the college's Blanchard Hall.

 Early life

 Jonathan Blanchard was born in Rockingham, Vermont on January 19, 1811.
 He was the eleventh of fifteen children born to Polly (Lovell) and Jonathan Blanchard, Sr. When he was three years old, he heard his brother discuss the recent Battle of Plattsburgh, an engagement of the War of 1812.
 Blanchard later credited this encounter as an influential moment in the development of his pacifist views.
 As a child, Blanchard attended public schools and helped on the family farm.
 When he was fourteen, he took his first job teaching a school.
 Like his brothers, Blanchard opposed the consumption of alcohol.
 He published his first article advocating temperance in 1825.

 After preparatory studies at Chester Academy in Chester, Vermont, Blanchard matriculated at Middlebury College in 1828.
 Upon graduation in 1831, he was named preceptor of Plattsburg Academy in Plattsburgh, New York.
 He taught for two years but found the work dissatisfying.
 Blanchard first supported abolitionism in 1834, believing slavery to be inconsistent with Biblical teachings.
 He then enrolled at the Andover Theological Seminary in Andover, Massachusetts.
 While there, the school denounced the American Anti-Slavery Society (AASS) and demanded that students reject abolitionist views.
 Blanchard left the school in 1836 to join the society, which assigned him to preach in southern Pennsylvania as one of Theodore Dwight Weld's "seventy".
-Blanchard was stoned in the streets by citizens in Harrisburg, Pennsylvania in 1837.
+Blanchard was stoned in the streets by citizens in Harrisburg, Pennsylvania, in 1837.
 Nonetheless, he was considered one of the most effective agents of the AASS and is credited with converting Thaddeus Stevens to the abolitionist cause.